Yaseen048/coursework-1-Yaseen048/comp0035_coursework2.md

 ### Requirement specification method

 ### Prioritisation method
+The method i have chosen to priortise my reuqirements is the MoSCoW technique

 ### Documented and prioritised requirements
 Link to the full list of documented and prioritised requirements.